kilroybot/kilroylib/README.md

 ## Continuous Integration

 When you push changes to remote, different Github Actions run to ensure project consistency.
-There are defined workflows for testing on different platforms and deploying docs to Github Pages.
+There are defined workflows for:

+- testing on different platforms
+- deploying docs to Github Pages
+- drafting release notes
+- uploading releases to PyPI

 For more info see the files in ```.github/workflows``` directory and ```Actions``` tab on Github.

 Generally if you see a red mark next to your commit on Github or a failing status on badges in ```README``` it means the commit broke something (or workflows themselves are broken).

+## Releases

+Every time you merge a pull request into main, a draft release is automatically updated, adding the pull request to changelog.
+Changes can be categorized by using labels.
+You can configure that in ```.github/release-drafter.yml``` file.

+Every time you publish a release, the package is uploaded to PyPI with version taken from release tag (ignoring the version in source code).
+You should store your PyPI token in ```PYPI_TOKEN``` secret.

 ## Jupyter